Skip to main content

 Mitaki Temple in Hiroshima offers mountain hiking

-One of the great things about this temple is that exploring the area and visiting the temple is free.
+One of the great things about this temple is that exploring the area and visiting the temple only costs 200 yen or just over 1 USD.
 Major temples almost always make you pay to enter, but Mitaki Temple is both calming and good for your wallet.

 As soon as you arrive on the doorstep of Mount Mitaki, you are surrounded by thick, green trees, providing a refreshing and cooling escape from the sun.
 The path through the area before you reach the actual temple is long, but you are never bored as you venture through the mountain.